 "That the respective supplementary sums not exceeding the amounts shown in the third coloumn of the Order Paper be granted to the President to defray the charges which will come in course of payment during the year ending the 31st day of March, 1957, in respect of the following Demands entred in the second column thereof: Demands Nos.
 78 and 86."
+The motion was adopted.

 The motions for Demands for supplementary Grants which were adopted by the Lok Sabha are reproduced below.

-Discussion re: Fixation of Pay Scales and other service conditions of Employes of Life Insurance Corporation

-DEMAND NO. 78-MINISTRY OF NATU-RAL RESOURCES AND SCIENTIFIC RE-SEARCH

-"That a supplementary sum not exceeding Rs.
+DEMAND No. 78-MINISTRY OF NATU-RAL RESOURCES AND SCIENTIFIC RE-SEARCH "That a supplementary sum not exceeding Rs.
 96,000 be granted to the President to defray the charges which will come in course of payment during the year ending the 31st day of March, 1957, in respect of 'Ministry of Natural Resources and Scientific Research'."

-DEMAND NO. 86-MISCELLANEOUS Ex-PENDITURE UNDER MINISTRY OF NATURAL RESOURCES AND SCIENTIFIC RESEARCH

-"That a supplementary sum not exceeding Rs.
-2,25,000 be granted to the President to defray the charges which will come in course of payment during the year ending the 31st day of March, 1957, in respect of 'Miscellaneous Expenditure under Ministry of Natural Resources and Scientific Research'."

-DISCUSSION RE FIXATION OF PAY SCALE AND OTHER SERVICE CONDITIONS OF EMP-LOYEES OF LIFE INSURANCE CORPORATION

-Mr. Deputy-Speaker: The House will not proceeding with the 21⁄2 hour discussion on fixation of pay scales and other service conditions of employees of the Life Insurance Corporation.
+DEMAND NO. 86-MISCELLANEOUS Ex-PENDITURE UNDER MINISTRY OF NATURAL RESOURCES AND SCIENTIFIC RESEARCH "That a supplementary sum not exceeding Rs.
+2,25,000 be granted to the President to defray the charges which will come in course of payment during the year ending the 31st day of March, 1957, in respect of 'Miscellaneous Expenditure under Ministry of Natural Resources and Scientific Research!"
+DISCUSSION RE FIKATION OF PAY SCALE AND OTHER SERVICE CONDITIONS OF EMP-LOYEES OF LIFE INSURANCE CORPORATION will not proceeding with the 21⁄2 hour discussion on fixation of pay scales and other service conditions of employees of the Life Insurance Corporation.
 So far as time allocation is concerned, 15 minutes for each speaker would suffice; perhaps the Mover might require 20 minutes.
 Shri Sadhan Gupta (Calcutta South-East): More.